Pakistan–United States military relations: Drone strikes in Pakistan

-Between 2004 and 2018, the United States military attacked thousands of targets in northwest Pakistan using unmanned aerial vehicles (drones) operated by the United States Air Force under the operational control of the Central Intelligence Agency.
+Between 2004 and 2018, the United States military attacked thousands of targets in northwest Pakistan using uncrewed aerial vehicles (drones) operated by the United States Air Force under the operational control of the Central Intelligence Agency.
 Most of these attacks were on targets in the Federally Administered Tribal Areas (now part of the Khyber Pakhtunkhwa province) along the Afghan border in northwest Pakistan.

 Mutual understanding

 Security cooperation

 The USAF and PAF's F-16s head out for a training sortie at a PAF operational base in Peshawar.
-This was a first exercise since 2019.
+This was the first exercise since 2019.

 The military establishments of the two countries have cooperated to take action against militant groups involved in the wars in Afghanistan and Bosnia, although there is no consensus on issues such as dealing with the Taliban.
 The Pakistan Army and Pakistan Air Force regularly engage in joint exercises with their American counterparts, while the Pakistan Navy and the Pakistan Marines were the second most consistent participants in Combined Task Force 150 and Combined Task Force 151 after the United States Navy as of 2019.

-Since 1956, U.S. military personnel have served in the Pakistani military as military advisers, and Pakistani military cadets have consistently attended coveted U.S. military academies and war colleges.
+Since 1956, U.S. military personnel have served as military advisers in the Pakistani military, and Pakistani military cadets have consistently attended coveted U.S. military academies and war colleges.
 After the Trump administration first prevented Pakistan's access to the International Military Education and Training (IMET) plan, the U.S. military later claimed to be restarting the program with the Pakistani military, but it has not been restored due to the COVID-19 pandemic and growing relations between the country and China.

-In 2022, the United States conducted a combat control parameters exercise with Pakistan— Exercise Falcon Talon.
+In 2022, the United States conducted a combat control parameters exercise with Pakistan—Exercise Falcon Talon.
 This was the first military exercise between the United States Air Force and the Pakistan Air Force since 2019.